msuryasyahruli/backend-recipe-app/README.md

 # About The Project

-Blanja is an E-commerce website project that aims to provide an easy and convenient online shopping experience for users in Indonesia.
-The site offers a wide range of products, including fashion, beauty, electronics, and food and beverages.
+Mama Recipe is a food recipe website project that aims to inspire users to cook and share their favorite recipes.
+The name Mama Recipe means "let's cook" in Indonesian.
+On this website, users can search for recipes, share their own recipes, and connect with other food enthusiasts.

+One of Mama Recipe's main features is its user-friendly search function.
+Users can search for recipes by food name.
+The website also provides detailed recipe instructions, ingredient lists, and video tutorials to assist users in the cooking process.

+Another unique feature of Mama Recipe is that users can create their own profiles, connect with other users, and share their favorite recipes.
+This allows users to learn from each other and explore new culinary ideas.

-To use Blanja's services, users only need to create an account and enter their payment details.
-After that, users can browse products, add them to their shopping cart, and choose their preferred payment method.
+To use the Mama Recipe website, users simply need to create an account and start searching or sharing recipes.
+The site is designed to be easy to use and accessible to all levels of culinary expertise

-With all the features and security provided, Blanja is expected to provide a safe, easy, and convenient online shopping experience for users across Indonesia.

 ## Built With